-The team building AI nursing documentation for long-term care.
+The team building AI care documentation for long-term care.

 How we met

 Laith and Yusuf met at Cal Poly San Luis Obispo, talking about long-term care.
-Laith had spent time on California nursing home floors.
+Laith had spent time on California long-term care floors.
 Yusuf had watched his great-grandfather's care up close.
-Both kept landing on the same observation: a nurse spends more of the shift on the chart than with the resident.
+Both kept landing on the same observation: a caregiver spends more of the shift on the chart than with the resident.
 CareTrace is what came out of that conversation.

 Laith A.